Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: SOCD: Offline RL-based Scheduling

 \subsubsection{Sampling-free Critic Learning}

 The objective of training the state-action value function \( Q_{\bm{\phi}}(\bm{s}, \bm{a}) \) is to minimize the temporal difference (TD) error under the Bellman operator, which is expressed as:

-Nevertheless, calculating the TD loss requires generating new (and potentially unseen) actions \( \bm{a}' \), which is computationally inefficient, especially when relying on multiple steps of denoising under diffusion sampling.
-Additionally, generating out-of-sample actions introduces potential extrapolation errors \cite{fujimoto2019off}, which can degrade the quality of value estimates.
+{However, calculating the TD loss requires generating new, and potentially unseen, actions $\bm{a}'$.
+This process is computationally inefficient, particularly when the system relies on multiple steps of denoising under diffusion sampling.
+Furthermore, generating out-of-sample actions introduces potential extrapolation errors \cite{fujimoto2019off}.
+Consequently, these errors can severely degrade the quality of the value estimates.}

 To address these challenges, we propose a sampling-free approach for training the critic by directly using the discounted return as the target.
-Specifically, for each trajectory $\mathcal{T} = (\bm{s}_1, \bm{a}_1, \bm{r}_1, \dots, \bm{s}_t $ $, \bm{a}_t ,\bm{r}_t, \dots, \bm{s}_T, \bm{a}_T, \bm{r}_T)$ with rewards calculated via Equation~\eqref{eq:reward}, which is randomly sampled from the offline dataset $\mathcal{D}^\mu$, we define the critic's training objective as:
+Specifically, for each trajectory $\mathcal{T} = (\bm{s}_1, \bm{a}_1, \bm{r}_1, \dots, \bm{s}_t, \bm{a}_t, \bm{r}_t, \dots, \bm{s}_T, \bm{a}_T, \bm{r}_T)$ with rewards calculated via Equation~\eqref{eq:reward}, which is randomly sampled from the offline dataset $\mathcal{D}^\mu$, we define the critic's training objective as:

-By incorporating the double Q-learning technique \cite{hasselt2010double}, this approach ensures stable loss convergence during training.
-Additionally, it helps mitigate the overestimation bias in Q-value estimation, leading to consistently strong performance during evaluation.
-The proposed method has shown to be both robust and computationally efficient, making it a reliable strategy for training the critic in offline RL settings.
+{By incorporating the double Q-learning technique \cite{hasselt2010double}, our method computes the TD error in a {sampling-free} manner—unlike conventional approaches, it does not require sampling target actions from the policy network.
+This avoids the multi-step denoising process inherent to diffusion-based policy sampling, whose performance is sensitive to the choice of $\lambda$.
+As a result, the critic training becomes significantly more efficient and scalable, while retaining stable loss convergence and mitigating overestimation bias in Q-value estimation, leading to consistently strong evaluation performance.}